Clarence Carnes: Parole, re-incarceration, death

-At the time of Carnes convictions, the federal government still had parole.
+At the time of Carnes' convictions, the federal government still had parole.
 Consequently, he was paroled in 1973, at the age of 46.
 However, Carnes's parole was revoked twice due to parole violations and he was sent back to prison with BOP# 61805-132.
 He died of AIDS-related complications on October 3, 1988, at the Medical Center for Federal Prisoners in Springfield, Missouri, and was buried in a paupers' grave.

 In 1989, Massachusetts organized crime figure James J. "Whitey" Bulger, who had befriended Carnes while on Alcatraz, paid for his body to be exhumed and reburied on land in the Choctaw Nation of Oklahoma.
 Bulger reportedly bought a lavish $4,000 bronze casket and paid for a car to transport Carnes' remains from Missouri to Oklahoma.
 Carnes is buried at the Billy Cemetery in Daisy, Oklahoma.

 In popular culture

 Carnes' life was dramatized in the 1980 Telepictures Corporation TV movie Alcatraz: The Whole Shocking Story.
 The film, which aired in two 95 minute parts, starred Michael Beck as Clarence Carnes.

 The Battle of Alcatraz was dramatized in the 1987 TV movie Six Against the Rock, based on the novel by Clark Howard.
 While most of the characters were given the names of the real inmates (such as Bernard Coy and Miran Thompson), Carnes' character was renamed Dan Durando, portrayed by Paul Sanchez.

 Carnes' life was interpreted in Rolling Way the Rock, a performance piece by Tim Tingle, also a Choctaw man, which premiered in 2006 at the International Symposium of Artists of Conscience in Victoria, British Columbia.

-On 2018, Derek Nelson portrayed Karnes in the film “Alcatraz,” which has Karnes as the central figure of the film, with interiors and exteriors shot at a prison Brighton, England and on Alcatraz Island, now a US National Park site.
+On 2018, Derek Nelson portrayed Carnes in the film “Alcatraz,” which has Carnes as the central figure of the film, with interiors and exteriors shot at a prison in Brighton, England, and on Alcatraz Island, now a US National Park site.